martini-alessandro/Maximum-Entropy-Spectrum/paper/referee_response.md

 	+ Done: on sec.
 V.B, page 13

 - I’m not sure if this qualifies as a PnP comment, but a significant omission is the lack of discussion of the Bayeswave method of PSD estimation, which is the official method for calculating PSDs for parameter estimation results by the LVC.
 In addition to citing the papers described above, I think it would be appropriate to add a discussion, either in the Introduction or the Final Remarks comparing MESA to this “on-source” PSD estimation and citing the relvant papers disucssing the Bayeswave PSD method in comparison to the Welch method, some repeated from the above requests (1907.06540, 2006.05292).
-	+ This is a very good suggestion...
+	+ Work in progress: This is a very good suggestion...
 Are we gonna include BayesLine among our comparison?
 It looks like a good idea.
 If we do so, probably we want to say something about it in the beginning.The paper 1907.06540 is already cited together with BayesWave

 ## Personal comments